kgshai/shai-reading-group/RL/MDP.md

 In most situations we don't know $\pi^*$, so this decomposition is useless.
 However, in the original maximization objective, we are taking the expectation of the total reward, and $\pi^*$ is the policy which maximizes the total reward.
 Therefore we can write
 $$\begin{align*}\mathop{\mathbb E}_{\tau \sim \mathcal{T}^*(\tau \mid s)}\Bigg[\sum_{t=0}^Tr(s_t, a_t)\Bigg] &= \max_{a_0\in \mathcal A}\;\mathop{\mathbb E}_{s_1\sim \mathcal{T}(s_1\mid s, a_0)}\;\max_{a_1\in \mathcal A}\;\mathop{\mathbb E}_{s_2\sim \mathcal{T}(s_2\mid s_1, a_1)} \dots\Bigg[\sum_{t=0}^Tr(s_t, a_t)\Bigg]\\
 \mathop{\mathbb E}_{\tau \sim \mathcal{T}^*(\tau \mid s, a)}\Bigg[\sum_{t=0}^Tr(s_t, a_t)\Bigg] &= \mathop{\mathbb E}_{s_1\sim \mathcal{T}(s_1\mid s, a)}\;\max_{a_1\in \mathcal A}\;\mathop{\mathbb E}_{s_2\sim \mathcal{T}(s_2\mid s_1, a_1)}\;\max_{a_2\in \mathcal A} \dots\Bigg[\sum_{t=0}^Tr(s_t, a_t)\Bigg]\end{align*}$$
-### Sampling from Trajectories
-Suppose we wanted to sample individual states from our trajectories.
-When we build learning algorithms to solve MDPs, this is necessary since our learning algorithms will train on previously seen states.
-Given that our trajectories start at a state $s_0$, what di
-# finish section on state visitation distributions!!

 ### Infinite Horizon MDPs